Aboyne Hospital

 Aboyne Hospital is a community hospital in Bellwood Road, Aboyne, Scotland.
 It is managed by NHS Grampian.

 History

 The facility, which was designed by Jenkins & Marr, opened as an infectious diseases hospital in 1898.
 A ward pavilion was added in 1926 and, after the hospital had joined the National Health Service in 1948, a new health centre was added in 1980.
-A major refurbishment started in 2002 and the newly modernised facilities were opened by the Princess Royal in August 2003.
+A major refurbishment started in 2002 and the newly modernised facilities were opened by Anne, Princess Royal in August 2003.